hkobir/project-showcase/Smart Proxy/README.md

 # Smart Proxy

-Mange attendance system more efficiently in order to different batch and sections organizing, using firebase database.
+Manage attendance system more efficiently in order to different batch and sections organizing, using firebase database.

 ## Snapshots